danielmiessler/fabric/patterns/improve_prompt/system.md

 Open in Playground
 Strategy: Split complex tasks into simpler subtasks
 Tactic: Use intent classification to identify the most relevant instructions for a user query For tasks in which lots of independent sets of instructions are needed to handle different cases, it can be beneficial to first classify the type of query and to use that classification to determine which instructions are needed.
-This can be achieved by defining fixed categories and hardcoding instructions that are relevant for handling tasks in a given category.
+This can be achieved by defining fixed categories and hard-coding instructions that are relevant for handling tasks in a given category.
 This process can also be applied recursively to decompose a task into a sequence of stages.
 The advantage of this approach is that each query will contain only those instructions that are required to perform the next stage of a task which can result in lower error rates compared to using a single query to perform the whole task.
 This can also result in lower costs since larger prompts cost more to run (see pricing information).

 Suppose for example that for a customer service application, queries could be usefully classified as follows: